Air Force 1 Billie 'Mushroom' (DM7926-200) Release Date

-As a young, modern creative, Billie Eilish loves and respects the classics—including sneaker icons like the Air Force 1.
+As a young, modern creative, Billie Eilish loves and respects the classics — including sneaker icons like the Air Force 1.
 For her own Air Force 1, she remixed the classic by choosing environmentally preferred materials.
-The Nike Grind midsole blends in with the tonal mushroom-coloured upper, which is made from a synthetic nubuck material that uses post-consumer recycled content for a super-soft look and feel—all designed with sustainability in mind.
-Capturing Billie's signature oversized style, five chunky midfoot straps—inspired by the Alpha Force Low and Air Trainer 3—cover the laces, giving the silhouette a unique and bold look.
+The Nike Grind midsole blends in with the tonal mushroom-colored upper, which itself is made with a synthetic nubuck material made from post-consumer recycled content for a super soft look and feel — all designed with sustainability in mind.
+Capturing Billie’s signature oversized style, five chunky mid-foot straps — inspired by the Alpha Force Low and Air Trainer 3 — cover the laces, giving the silhouette a unique and bold look.

 SKU: DM7926-200